Dark-Dionysos/Rime-Rime-Wade-Giles-Romanization/README.md

 - Press `win+space` key to call the input method.
 - Type `v` for the `ü`.
 - Press `F4` then press `2` to toggle simplified Chinese character output.
+- Press `u` for jyutping (Cantonese phonetic) reverse lookup, that input a Cantonese phonetic and meanwhile output a Wade-Giles Romanization for the same character.
+- Press the grave for pinyin reverse lookup.
+- Press the `x` for stroke reverse lookup.